programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 ### The bit code of an image

 To illustrate the fundamentals of file analysis, we begin with the basic structure of a JPEG file.
-For this exercise, we have provided a file named cat-hybrid.jpg.
+For this exercise, we have provided a file named cat-hybrid.jpg within the jpg_zip folder.
 When you open this file using your computer's standard image viewer, it appears as a simple, humorous photo of a cat.

 {% include figure.html filename="en-or-reverse-engineering-born-digital-artefacts-03.jpeg" alt="The photo shows a rather silly cat on a couch.
 The cat looks upwards and has its tongue out, making it look like a defiant kid.
 It's an orange tabby cat with fluffy fur and the couch is upholstered in grey cotton fabric." caption="Figure 3.
 A cat sitting on a couch." %}